 2. Culture of Strategic Learning

-A culture of driving progress towards outcomes as the main priority, backed up by a minimum of traditional output reporting and compliance as strictly necessary.
+A culture of driving progress towards outcomes as the main priority, emphasising the sharing of key lessons across all players and a minimum of traditional output reporting and compliance as strictly necessary.
 Recognises the difference between contribution and attribution.

 3. High Leverage Activities